 Common policy add-ons

-Many insurers offer you the option to add extras to your car insurance policy, so you can create the package most appropriate for you.
-This differs with each insurer , with some offering extras as standard under a comprehensive policy while others will require you to add it as an optional extra.
+Many insurance providers offer you the option to add extras to your car insurance policy, so you can create the package most appropriate for you.
+This differs with each insurance provider, with some offering extras as standard under a comprehensive policy while others will require you to add it as an optional extra.
 Common policy add-ons include:

 Covers any legal expenses after an accident that was not your fault, allowing you to claim back any losses from the person that caused the accident.